8. Optimise Your Google Shopping Campaigns

 Sometimes products in a product group perform differently to one another.
 Getting super-granular with your bids can be hard work, but it usually delivers the best results as you get clear data to make bid changes.

 A good start for SKU-level bidding is looking at product groups generating 80% of the impressions, clicks, or revenue.
 Isolate the best and worst performing SKUs.
 These are good candidates to bid at the SKU level.
 This gives you greater control over the CPC and ROAS.
-So, if for example, you notice one of your products is spending above its sweet spot, you can cut the bid.
-If it’s spending less than its sweet spot, you can increase the bid to see if you can reach more people.
+So, if you notice one of your products is spending above its sweet spot, you can cut the bid.
+If it’s spending less than its sweet spot, you can increase the bid to reach more people.

 Bid Modifiers to Get the Right Person at the Right Time